Skip to main content

 What Does Style Really Mean in Furniture and Interior Design?

-The dictionary defines a style as: “a particular kind, sort, or type, as with reference to form, appearance, or character”.
-In other words, style is it's a way of categorizing what something looks like.
+The dictionary defines a style as: “a particular kind, sort, or type, as regarding form, appearance, or character”.
+Or, in other words, style is a way of categorizing what something looks like.

-So, if someone says a table has a certain “style”, they are really just saying that it looks like other types of tables due to certain physical characteristics it may have.
-A table could be any piece of furniture with multiple legs and a flat top, but if a table is of a certain style then you know that it has a certain look.
+So, if someone says a table has a certain style, they are just saying that it looks like other types of tables due to certain physical characteristics.
+A table could be any piece of furniture with multiple legs and a flat top, but if a table is of a certain style, you know it has a certain look.

 How Do Designers Know Which Style is Which?

-When looking at a piece of furniture, an interior designer can tell you which style it belongs to by taking into account some of its exterior design elements.
+When looking at a piece of furniture, an interior designer can tell you which style it belongs to by examining some of its exterior design elements.
 When we say exterior design elements, we mean the shape of the frame, the shape of the arms & legs, as well as the color palette & finishing touches.

 The frame is the innermost support structure of a piece of furniture.
-The frame has to support the weight of the furniture as well as the weight of the people who use it, so the frame of any piece needs to be sturdy.
-But, furniture makers can shape the frame of a piece in a variety of ways to give it a certain look that they think customers will like.
+The frame has to support the weight of the furniture and the weight of the people who use it, so the frame of any piece needs to be sturdy.
+But, furniture makers can shape the piece's frame in various ways to give it a certain look they think customers will like.

-While arms and legs are important for both function and comfort, they are also strong identifiers of style.
+While arms and legs are important for both function and comfort, they are also strong style identifiers.
 Like with the frame, the arms and the legs of a piece of furniture provide support to the user - but, again, they can be shaped in certain ways to make the furnishing stand out from the crowd or fit in with a certain style.

 Color Palette

 The color palette refers to the combination of colors that the furniture shows.
-Certain combinations of colors are known to work well together, and certain combinations have been popular at certain times in history or in certain regions of the world.
-Once you know the color palettes of certain interior design styles, then you can start to identify pieces furniture like a pro.
-Here are some examples of popular color palettes:
+Certain combinations of colors are known to work well together, and certain combinations have been popular at certain times in history or certain regions of the world.
+Once you recognize the color palettes of certain interior design styles, you can begin identifying pieces like a pro.

 Visible Construction Materials

 When furniture makers are making a piece of furniture, they have choices when it comes to what construction materials will be found on the outside of the furnishing.
-To use our table example from earlier, a table could be any piece of furniture with multiple legs and a flat top, but if the furniture maker decides to make the table top from glass instead of wood, then the resulting table will have a very different look.
+A table could be any piece of furniture with multiple legs and a flat top, but if the furniture maker decides to make the table top from glass instead of wood, then the resulting table will have a very different look.
 Here are some visible construction materials that can have a dramatic impact on style:

-Metal can be used instead of wood to promote increased durability in furniture, but it is often used to give the piece of furniture a certain rugged or tough look.
-Furniture that features black metal bars, either as accents or as structural components like legs - usually has has an industrial or urban look.
+• Metal: Metal can be used instead of wood to promote increased durability in furniture, but it is often used to give the piece of furniture a certain rugged or tough look.
+Furniture that features black metal bars usually has has an industrial or urban look.

 How to Quickly Identify Furniture Styles

-So do you have to be an expert to identify furniture styles?
-The answer: not really!
+So, do you have to be an expert to identify furniture styles?
+The answer is...not really!

 While it might take some time to learn all the intricacies of the furniture styles on the market today, our interior designers actually have a tip that can help anyone start identifying styles in seconds!

-The best part, you can learn most of what you need to know with this handy timeline:
+And the best part?
+You can learn most of what you need to know with this handy timeline:

 As you can see, the term traditional refers to furniture made hundreds of years ago.
 It’s most commonly used to describe furniture made between the 1400s and 1800s.
-A common theme that unites furniture made during this time is that furniture showcased intricate exterior design elements like flamboyant frame shapes and curved, elaborate arms and legs.
+A common theme that united furniture during this time was the preference for flamboyant frame shapes and curved, elaborate arms and legs.
+Rococo style is an excellent example of a specific traditional style.

-The next large category on the timeline is contemporary.
+The next red-colored category on the timeline is contemporary.
 In today’s terminology, contemporary furniture usually refers to furniture made between the 1980s and today.
-Today’s contemporary furniture is almost completely at odds with traditional furniture - it’s made with straight lined, minimalist frame shapes, synthetic materials, and neutral color palettes.
+Today’s contemporary furniture is almost completely at odds with traditional furniture - it’s made with straight-lined, minimalist frame shapes, synthetic materials, and neutral color palettes.

 As you may have guessed from the name, transitional furniture refers to furniture made during the transition period between traditional and contemporary.
 When shopping, it’s also common to see retailers label pieces as “transitional” when they showcase both traditional and contemporary design elements.

-Finally, modern style furniture is furniture with cutting-edge design elements that appear forward-looking or futuristic.
-Modern style furniture doesn't necessarily have to be made within the last few years, but it does need to have an innovative look when viewed from today.
+Finally, modern style furniture is furniture with cutting-edge design elements that appear forward-looking or futuristic with streamlined designs.
+Modern style furniture doesn't necessarily have to be made within the last few years, but it does need to have an innovative look when viewed today.

 *For more information on how to tell apart contemporary and modern styles, be sure to check out our Style Guide: Contemporary Vs. Modern, What’s the Difference? blog post!